dpsycho/CleaningData/README.md

 Step 7.
 The data in test_train_x data frame are grouped by subject_id,activity_id, activity_name, and summarised using mean function on every measure.
 The process is using pipelines and the resulted set is inserted in test_train_group data frame

+Note: The code assumes that the working directory has been set to the folder where the data resides (i.e. to the UCI HAR Dataset)